SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 journaling is turned off (journalmode pragma), thus groups of modifications to the semantic store are not atomic (and thus interruptions due to application/os/hardware failure could lead to inconsistent database state).
-Finally, upon initialization, semantic mem- ory maintains a continuous exclusive lock to the database (locking mode pragma), thus other applications/agents cannot make simultaneous read/write calls to the database (thereby reducing the need for potentially expensive system calls to secure/release file locks).
+Finally, upon initialization, semantic memory maintains a continuous exclusive lock to the database (locking mode pragma), thus other applications/agents cannot make simultaneous read/write calls to the database (thereby reducing the need for potentially expensive system calls to secure/release file locks).